I want my readers to get the best information and inspiration out there about adventures around the world.

 8 – MundoPorTerra

 This lovely Brazilian couple made a mobile home out of a Land Rover and have been driving it for over 2 years now from Brazil.
-They shipped it across the Pacific from the U.S.A. and will be in Europe in 2017 (they are in the Caucuses at the time of writing).
+They shipped it across the Pacific from the U.S.A.

 They have a paraglider with them in the car getting some epic overhead photos of places, and they also have a kayak attached to the outside of their home.
 The man is an ex professional sky diver to boot.